Skip to main content

 Outline what this role involves and the time commitment the nominee puts in.

-Stephen is the Scout Section Team Leader and the essential ingredient in the Toytown Scout Troop.
-He undertakes the programme planning, preparing the resources for the evening meetings and organising regular and frequent camps.
-These include water activity camps in Cumbia, joint camps with their Cubs and the Noddy Group and exchange camps with the Stavanger Scouts in Norway.
-They also attend every four years the Haarlem Jamborette in Holland.
+Yasmin is the Scout Section Team Leader and the essential ingredient in the Toytown Scout Troop.
+With support from her Section Team Members, she takes the lead on programme planning, preparing the resources for the evening meetings and organising regular and frequent camps.
+These include water activity camps in Cumbria, joint camps with their Cubs and the Noddy Group and exchange camps with the Stavanger Scouts in Norway.
+They also attend the Haarlem Jamborette in the Holland region of The Netherlands every four years.
 A very active troop.

-Stephen attends all appropriate District and Group meetings and represents the Group at others.
-His troop takes part in all District Activities - often with great success and he is now planning on the troop participating in County events.
+Yasmin attends all appropriate District and Group meetings and represents the Group at others.
+Her troop takes part in all District activities - often with great success and she is now planning on the troop participating in County events.

-He is utterly reliable in his position as Scout Section Team Leader - and it is due to this dependability that the troop has developed so well.
-He can be relied upon totally to meet his commitments and is always generous with his time.
-Stephen easily devotes over five hours a week to his Scout troop.
+She is utterly reliable in her position as Scout Section Team Leader - and it is due to this dependability that the troop has developed so well.
+She can be relied upon totally to meet her commitments and is always generous with her time.
+Yasmin easily devotes over five hours a week to her Scout troop.

 2. Service in addition to their main role in Scouts